 Blackburn directs the University of Tampa electronic music and recording studios.
 Blackburn has collaborated with choreographers and visual artists to create interactive sonification of dance movement.
 As a bassoonist, he has performed with the Danville Symphony, Erie Philharmonic, and the Brevard Festival Orchestra.
 His primary research and creative interests are in the areas of just intonation, microtonality, and interactive computer music.
 Blackburn has explored the music of Harry Partch using replica instruments that he built following his research at the Harry Partch Instrumentarium.

-John Caggiola, researcher, educator
+John Coggiola, researcher, educator

 BM in Music Education